But is he patting us on the back, or himself?

 With Maryland’s best-known horse event, The Preakness, upon us and the logistics of installing slot machines ongoing, it is easy to lose sight of the horse industry’s full impact on Maryland jobs, farmland, economy and traditions.
 Maryland has more horses per square mile than any other state and I am committed to strengthening all aspects of the industry – recreational, competitive, breeding and racing.
 Some 29,000 jobs and more than 200,000 acres of undeveloped land associated with the equine sector depend upon the stability and growth of the industry.

-In the early months of my administration, I stood beside horse breeders, owners, trainers, grooms and others with the historic Sagamore Farm in the distance to outline our plan to protect horse-related open space, agriculture and jobs in the State of Maryland as related to slot machines.
+In the early months of my administration, I stood beside horse breeders, owners, trainers, grooms and others with the historic Sagamore Farm in the distance to outline our plan to protect horse-related open space, agriculture and jobs in the State of Maryland as related to slot machines similar to slot machines you’d find online, Play SG Gaming slot machines online if you’d like to learn more about them.
+You can also grow your understanding of slot machines by checking out SlotV if you’re interested in the international scene but I digress.
 In our negotiations since then, we’ve secured requirements to maintain the number of racing days at Maryland tracks, which is critical to maintaining a consistent workforce.
 Keeping the number of racing days level, and possibly increasing them, will ensure steady work for grooms, exercise riders, veterinarians, farriers, saddleries, track concessions, feed suppliers, farmers who grow hay, laborers at the tracks and on training farms and many others.
 The first of the slot facilities is slated to open later this year, which will start to send money back into the breeding and racing sectors as well as the racetrack buildings, helping employment opportunities throughout Maryland.
 These funds should help to keep all of Maryland’s racetracks open for business for their real intended purpose, the great sport of live horse racing.

 These types of jobs are also found in all other parts of the horse industry.
 I saw this first hand during a visit last summer with my full Cabinet to Tailwinds Farm riding stable in Cecil County.
 We saw how a moderately sized stable drives jobs for grooms, instructors, feed and equipment sales and tourism visits.
 Shortly before that, I joined more than 300 equine leaders at the 2009 Horse Forum to identify an action plan for the future of the industry.